KamilSJaron/Conjunction/README.md

 ## Usage

-The software does not take any arguments, it reads the 'setting.txt' file, where all parameters are expected to be found.
-So, after compilation, user needs only change options in setting file before simulation.
+The software reads a setting file ('setting.txt' if it is not specified by argument), where all parameters are expected to be found.
+The template is delivered with the software, therefore simple `conjunction` should perform a set of sumulations.
+For details of check setting file or wiki.

+  conjunction [--version] [--help] [setting_file.txt]